 Today marks a year since I took that huge leap of faith into the world of self employment.
 It feels like only yesterday and yet it feels like forever at the same time.
-It’s been a huge year for us as a family in so many way – finishing our extension, Little Man starting school and new work situations for Hubby and I – and so today has come quicker than I ever expected.
+It’s been a huge year for us as a family in so many way – finishing our extension, Little Man starting school and new work situations for Dave and I – and so today has come quicker than I ever expected.

 But, this year of working from home hasn’t all been plain sailing.
 It’s been as much a leap of faith as I expected it to be and I’m not going to say it’s been all fun and games, coffee dates and exciting projects.
 It’s been great but it’s been hard work too – and I wouldn’t change it for anything.